-Please describe your longer-term research plans and aspirations for the period after summer 2025.
-Be as specific as possible, and indicate when you aim to complete your objectives.
+Please describe your longer-term research plans and aspirations for the period after summer 2026.
+Be as specific as possible, including plans for external funding applications over the next 2-3 years, and indicate when you aim to complete your objectives.